Leadership is an essential skill in any workplace.

 Rationale Behind Leadership

-Leadership serves several important functions in the workplace:
+Leadership serves several vital functions in the workplace:

-• Alignment – Leaders unify teams behind a common mission and goals.
+- Alignment – Leaders unify teams behind a joint mission and goals.
 This creates focus and ensures everyone is working towards the same end objectives.

-• Progress – Leaders enable teams to actually achieve goals through planning, decision-making, removing obstacles and providing support.
+- Progress – Leaders enable teams to achieve goals through planning, decision-making, removing obstacles, and providing support.

-• Development – Leaders help individuals and teams improve their skills, capabilities and performance.
-They provide coaching and growth opportunities.
+- Development—Leaders help individuals and teams improve their leadership skills, capabilities, and performance by providing coaching and growth opportunities.

 Theory Behind Leadership

-Many theories exist seeking to explain the traits, behaviors, and situational factors that make effective leaders.
+Many theories exist seeking to explain the traits, behaviors, and situational factors that make influential leaders.
 Here are a few major theories:

-• Behavioral theories – Leaders exhibit certain types of actions, like directing, participating, supporting.
+- Behavioral theories – Leaders exhibit specific actions, like directing, participating, and supporting.

 Examples of Leadership in the Workplace